edubkendo/smart_diff/README.md

     bin/ruby_diff example/bar.rb example/foo.rb

 This will output an html file you can open in your browser.
 Check out `foo.rb-bar.rb.html` for a sample of the output.

+LICENSE

+Copyright (C) 2011-2013 Yin Wang

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.